Carlo Tresca

 Carlo Tresca (March 9, 1879 – January 11, 1943) was an Italian-American dissident, newspaper editor, orator, and labor organizer and activist who was a leader of the Industrial Workers of the World during the 1910s.
 He is remembered as a leading public opponent of fascism, Stalinism, and Mafia infiltration of the trade unions for the purposes of labor racketeering and corruption.

 Born, raised, and educated in Italy, Tresca was editor of an Italian socialist newspaper and secretary of the Italian Federation of Railroad Workers before he emigrated to the United States in 1904.
 After a three-year spell as secretary of the Italian Socialist Federation of North America, he joined the Industrial Workers of the World in 1912, and was involved in strikes across the United States over the rest of the decade.
 He was jailed in 1925 after printing a paid advertisement for a birth control pamphlet in one of his newspapers.

-During the 1930s, Tresca was a vocal critic of both Benito Mussolini's Fascist government in his native Italy, and of Joseph Stalin and the Communist Party of the Soviet Union.
+During the 1930s, Tresca was a vocal critic of the Italian Fascist government of Benito Mussolini and the Soviet Communist government of Joseph Stalin.
 In 1937, he was a member of the Dewey Commission, which cleared Leon Trotsky of all charges made during the Moscow Trials.
 Tresca also used his newspapers to mount a public campaign criticising the Mafia.
 He was assassinated in New York in January 1943, allegedly by Carmine Galante.

 Personal life

-Carlo Tresca was born March 9, 1879, in Sulmona, Abruzzo, Italy, the son of a landowner.
+Tresca was born on March 9, 1879, in Sulmona, Abruzzo, Italy, the son of a landowner.
 His formal education reached to secondary school.
-Tresca had no hope of attending university as his family's finances were poor during the economic slump of the 1880s.
+Tresca had no hope of attending university as his family's finances were poor during the economic slump of the 1880s (Long Depression).
 He enrolled at a seminary instead but left soon afterward and emerged as an anticlerical and an atheist.

 From 1898 to 1902, Tresca was secretary of the Italian Federation of Railroad Workers.
-He was also the editor of Il Germe, a socialist weekly based in Abruzzo.
+He was also the editor of Il Germe (The Germ), a socialist weekly based in Abruzzo.
 Seeking to avoid a jail term for his radical political activities, Tresca emigrated to the United States in 1904, settling in Philadelphia.
 Tresca had a relationship with Elizabeth Gurley Flynn, and Flynn's sister, Bina, and was the father of Bina's son Peter D. Martin.
 He also had a relationship with sculptor Minna Harkavy, whose bust of him was erected in his birth town of Sulmona.